Health Benefits of Sulfur (and Why You’re Probably Deficient)

 Hepatitis and Liver Problems

 As the only organ in the body capable of fully regenerating itself, the liver can be completely transformed with organic sulfur.
 As healthy, oxygenated cells regenerate and replace damaged cells, while lowering oxidative stress, the liver can begin functioning properly again.

-An ongoing, large-scale study of organic sulfur3 is showing promise for glaucoma sufferers, by reducing the swelling and pressure on the inner eye as well as helping the eye drain properly.
+An ongoing, large-scale study of organic sulfur3 is showing promise for glaucoma sufferers.
+Results indicate that sulfur reduces swelling and pressure on the inner eye and also helps the eye drain properly.
 While many medications and drops make it difficult for patients to read or drive, organic sulfur has none of these side effects.

 Symptoms of Sulfur Deficiency

 After calcium and phosphorus, sulfur is meant to be the most plentiful mineral in the human body, supporting cellular health at every level.
 However, because of chemical pesticides and fertilizers that break the sulfur cycle in plants, studies show that the majority of us are sulfur deficient.2